nnance/backbone-composer/README.md

 if there is a template function defined in the view.
 Implement an 'onRender' function to extend the render functionality.
 It returns 'this' to support chaining.
 This will trigger a 'rendered' event.</p>
+<p>The default behavior of render will attach the view to the top element of
+the template so that it will not be just a div which is the default behavior of backbone.
+To override this behavior set the option attachToTemplate to false on the view.</p>
 </div>
 <dl class="details">
 <dt class="tag-source">Source:</dt>